SimonNM/MUMT307-Wavetable/README.md

 Please refer to the [Wiki](https://github.com/SimonNM/MUMT307-Wavetable/wiki/Wavetable-Synth-Implementation) for the project report (scope, research, results, etc.).

 ## Matlab scritps
+Available in the `matlab scrip` folder, these include scripts testing the wavetable's frequency responses to different techniques.

 ## Getting the Source